MicrosoftDocs/query-docs/query-languages/dax/dax-function-reference.md

 > [!IMPORTANT]
 > Not all DAX functions are supported or included in earlier versions of Power BI Desktop, Analysis Services, and Power Pivot in Excel.

+## Sample data

+Most reference articles contain examples showing formulas and results created in an Excel workbook with a Power Pivot for Excel data model connected to an AdventureWorksDW sample database as a datasource.
+This sample workbook is no longer available.
+However, the AdventureWorksDW sample database can be downloaded [here](https://github.com/Microsoft/sql-server-samples/releases/tag/adventureworks).

 ## In this section

 [New DAX functions](new-dax-functions.md) - These functions are new or are existing functions that have been significantly updated.